Efficient Asynchronous Byzantine Agreement without Private Setups: Warm-up: AVSS and Weaker Core Set from PKI

 \end{enumerate}

-Now we introduce $\ssrec$ (cf. formal description in Alg. \ref{alg:rec}) that proceeds in two logic phases: \begin{enumerate} \item {\em Key recovery} (Line 1-11).
-For each party $\node_i$ that activates $\ssrec$ with taking the output of $\sssh$ as input, it sends $\KREC$ message containing $A(i)$, $B(i)$, and the hash $h$ of commitment $\C$, in case these variables are not $\bot$.
-Then, at least $f+1$ honest parties, which already received the commitment $\C$ consistent to $h$, can solicit enough shares of the polynomial $A(x)$ committed to $\C$ through the $\KREC$ messages, and then interpolate the shares to obtain $A(x)$ and compute the encryption key $A(0)$. \item {\em Key amplification} (Line 12-14).
-Upon obtaining the encryption key, each party multicast it, thus all honest parties can receives $f+1$ $\KEY$ messages containing the same $key$, so they can compute $m=key \oplus c$ and output $m$. \end{enumerate}
+Then, the $\ssrec$ phase can be activated to proceed in the next two phases: \begin{enumerate} \item {\em Key recovery} (Line 1-10).
+For each party $\node_i$ that activates $\ssrec$ with taking the output of $\sssh$ as input, it sends $\KREC$ message containing $A(i)$ and $B(i)$, in case these variables are not $\bot$.
+At least $f+1$ honest parties have already received the commitment $\C$, so they can eventually solicit $f+1$ valid shares of the polynomial committed to $\C$ through $\KREC$ messages, and then interpolate the shares to reconstruct $A(x)$ and compute $key=A(0)$. \item {\em Key amplification}.
+After a party obtains decryption $key$, it multicasts $key$ via a $\KEY$ message.
+So all honest parties can receive $f+1$ $\KEY$ messages containing the same $key$, and then compute and output $m=key \oplus cipher$. \end{enumerate}

-Note that the $\sssh$ and $\ssrec$ protocols are parameterized by two generators $g_1$ and $g_2$ of a cyclic group $\mathbb{G}_q$ s.t. the underlying discrete logarithm problem is intractable.
+For the sake of completeness, we also present formal pseudocode descriptions for $\sssh$ and $\ssrec$ in Alg. \ref{alg:sh} and Alg. \ref{alg:rec}, respectively.

+\ignore{ The intuition of proving our simple $\AVSS$ protocol is clear: the totality is mainly because our construction employs Bracha broadcast's message pattern for distributing the ciphertext encrypting the input secret and the hash of polynomial commitment; the secrecy follows the information theoretic argument due to Pedersen \cite{pedersen1991non} about his verifiable secret sharing; the commitment is ensured by Pedersen commitment and the unforgeability of signatures.
+For the sake of completeness, we defer the proof to Appendix \ref{app:avss_proof} }

-\begin{theorem} The algorithms shown in Alg. \ref{alg:sh} and Alg. \ref{alg:rec} realize $\AVSS$ as defined in Definition \ref{def:avss}, in the asynchronous message-passing model with $n/3$ static Byzantine corruption and bulletin PKI assumption without private setups, conditioned on the hardness of DLog problem and the collision-resistance of cryptographic hash function. \end{theorem} We deferred the (quite standard) proof of this theorem to Appendix \ref{app:avss_proof}, while the intuition of proving the above simple $\AVSS$ protocol is clear: the totality is mainly because our construction employs Bracha broadcast's message pattern for distributing the ciphertext encrypting the input secret and the hash of polynomial commitment; the secrecy follows the information theoretic argument due to Pedersen \cite{pedersen1991non} about his verifiable secret sharing; the commitment is ensured by Pedersen commitment, collision-resistant hash, and the unforgeability of signatures.
+{\bf Security analysis of $\AVSS$}.
+The intuition of proving our simple $\AVSS$ protocol is clear: the totality is mainly because our construction employs Bracha broadcast's message pattern for distributing the ciphertext encrypting the input secret and the hash of polynomial commitment; the secrecy follows the information theoretic argument due to Pedersen \cite{pedersen1991non} about his verifiable secret sharing; the commitment is ensured by Pedersen commitment and the unforgeability of signatures.
+More formally, the security of our $\AVSS$ protocol can be proved as follows.